 Another way to build credit history and improve your credit score is to become an authorized user on someone’s credit card, House said.
 The key is to find someone with good credit who is willing to help you out in this way.
 They don’t have to give you the card — just add your name as an authorized user.
 The activity on the card will be added to your credit report, which will generate a positive credit history for you as long as the card user is responsible, House said.

-"Of course, there is the chance that the person who authorizes you on the card might fall behind or use more than 25 percent to 30 percent of their available credit limit," House said.
-"In that situation, being an authorized user could cause damage to your credit.
-You have to pay attention."
+“Of course, there is the chance that the person who authorizes you on the card might fall behind or use more than 25% to 30% of their available credit limit,” House said.
+“In that situation, being an authorized user could cause damage to your credit.
+You have to pay attention.”

 Get Creative About Coming Up With Cash for Debt Payments

 One of the best ways to improve your credit score is to pay down your debt because 30% of your score is based on the amount you owe, according to myFICO, the consumer division of credit-scoring agency FICO.
 However, if you can barely make minimum monthly debt payments, you might be wondering how to improve your credit score with this tactic.
 There are plenty of opportunities to earn extra income with side jobs so you have more cash for debt repayment.
 But this option isn’t for everyone.

 “You can’t keep adding work hours if you have a family,” said Bruce McClary, vice president of public relations at the National Foundation for Credit Counseling.
 You might have to look at creative ways to reduce your monthly spending instead.